cysouw/diathesis/text/c07_participle.md

 - Der Baum ist gefallen.
 - Der Ballon ist geplatzt.
-- Ich bin gescheitert.
 - Meine Hoffnung ist geschwunden.
-- Der Wasserpegel ist gesunken.
-- Der Wasserpegel ist gestiegen.
+- Der Wasserpegel ist gesunken/gestiegen.
-- Er ist gestorben.
-- Er ist gewachsen.
 - Die Flasche ist ausgelaufen.
 - Die Prophezeiung ist eingetroffen.
 - Die Kerze ist erloschen.
-- Er ist ertrunken.
+- Er ist ertrunken/verstorben/gestorben/gewachsen/gescheitert.
 - Die Milch ist übergekocht.
 - Das Schiff ist versunken.
+- Das Kind ist eingeschlafen.
+- Ich bin aufgestanden/durchgelaufen/umgezogen/verreist.
-- Er ist verstorben.
+- Er ist ausgebrochen/ausgegangen/ausgestiegen/ausgezogen.
-- Die Blumen sind vertrocknet.
+- Die Blumen sind vertrocknet/verblüht.
 - Die Wunde ist zugewachsen.
-- Das Kind ist eingeschlafen.
-- Die Blumen sind verblüht.
 - Der Zug ist angekommen.
-- Ich bin aufgestanden.
-- Er ist ausgebrochen.
-- Er ist ausgegangen.
-- Er ist ausgestiegen.
-- Er ist ausgezogen.
 - Der Regen ist durchgesickert.
-- Ich bin durchgelaufen.
-- Er ist umgezogen.
 - Die Sonne ist untergegangen.
-- Ich bin verreist.
 - Die Ladung ist verrutscht.
 - Der Schnee ist zerronnen.

 ### [ N | N ] *haben/sein + Partizip* Intransitive perfect {#sec:participles-haben-sein-perfect}

 There is a surprisingly large group of intransitive verbs that allow for both a *haben* and a *sein* Perfect.
 In most of these verbs there is a clear semantic difference between the constructions with these auxiliaries.
-In general, these verbs allow for both a 'process' interpretation (taking a *haben* Perfect) and a 'result' interpretation (taking a *sein* Perfect).
+In general, these verbs allow for both a 'process' interpretation (taking a *haben* Perfect) and an 'endpoint of the process' or 'result' interpretation (taking a *sein* Perfect).
 In this section I have collected intransitive verbs that allow for both auxiliaries [see also @hinze2007; gillmann2016 Ch.
 5].
 Additionally, the next [@sec:participles-haben-sein-perfect-reflexive-drop] discusses intranstive verbs that allow for a *haben* Perfect with a reflexive pronoun and a *sein* Perfect without a reflexive pronoun.

-Prominent *haben/sein* verbs describe natural processes, like *splittern* 'to sliver' [@next a] of *schimmeln* 'to mold' [@next b].
+A large group of *haben/sein* verbs describe natural processes, like *splittern* 'to sliver' [@next a] of *schimmeln* 'to mold' [@next b].
 Such natural processes can both be used to describe a process (taking a *haben* Perfect) and the result of this process (taking a *sein* Perfect).

 ::: ex
 a.
-Das Holz ist gesplittert. \
+Das Glas ist (in tausend Scherben) gesplittert. \
-   Die Holz hat gesplittert.
+   Die Holz hat (zu sehr) gesplittert.
 b.
-Das Obst ist (komplett) geschimmelt. \
+Das Obst ist (komplett) gefault. \
-   Das Obst hat (vor sich hin) geschimmelt.
+   Das Obst hat (vor sich hin) gefault.
 :::

 ::: ex